ncn-foreigners/NMAR/reference/bootstrap_variance.md

 # Shared bootstrap variance helpers

-S3 generic + methods to estimate the variance of an estimator via resampling (IID) or replicate weights (survey).
+Internal helpers to estimate the variance of a scalar estimator via bootstrap resampling (IID data) or bootstrap replicate weights (survey designs).
 Designed to be reused across NMAR engines.

 ## Usage